TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/alternate_project.md

 ### Challenge

 This section contains additional components you can add to the project.
-These should only be attemped after the project has been completed.
+These should only be attempted after the project has been completed.

 * Some events take longer than one hour.
 Modify the add_event function so that time is now a slice representing the beginning and